apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Application Lifecycle Management
 ### Rolling Updates & RollBacks
 - For zero downtime updates we need to use deployment resource
+- deploymnet's default strategy for updates is rolling update
 - In a recreate strategy k8s deletes all pods and recreats all of them again.
 If we want to have no downtime, we should use rolling update strategy
 - In a rolling update strategy, by default **25%** of pods are going to out of access untill changes are completed